-I recently learned that one of OMG's clients in Europe purchased two goldfish.
+One of OMG's sales candidate assessment clients in Europe purchased two goldfish.
 In keeping with their tradition, the client named the two fish, Recommended and Not Recommended.
-Surprisingly, recruiting salespeople was not one of the topics addressed in this year's 2017 Selling Challenges Study.
-Meghan Steiner, from Richardson, was nice enough to send me an advanced copy of the results.
-There were a number of interesting findings and to learn what was covered and see my insights from the report, continue reading.
+Surprisingly, recruiting salespeople was not one of the topics addressed in the Richardson 2017 Selling Challenges Study.
+Meghan Steiner, from Richardson, was nice enough to send me a copy of the results.
+There were a number of interesting findings and of course I had some insights from the report.

 - 24% said gaining higher prices